Released a downloader that retrieves execution data using exchange APIs

 - Built-in downloaders for bitFlyer, Liquid, and BitMEX

-- Obtaining data from exchange APIs
+- Retrieval from exchange API

-- Writing trade data
+- Writing execution data

 - Writing progress